KRIS BROCK- Board Member

 Karen started her career with search dog training in 2007 with Search and Rescue Dogs of Colorado (SARDOC).
 She joined her local county Search and Rescue team, Larimer County Search and Rescue, in 2008.

-Karen has an eight year old yellow Labrador Retriever named Sage.
+Karen has a 9 year old yellow Labrador Retriever named Sage.
 Sage is a certified wilderness trailing type II and suburban trailing type III dog with SARDUS.
 Sage also recently received her Type 3/4 HRD certification with SARDUS.
 Sage is a focused, high drive dog that loves to work on both HRD and live finds.

 In addition to Karen’s work with her K9, she is an ITC for her county fielding calls for Search and Rescue managers when a mission arises.
 She also serves as Director-At-Large on the Board of SARDOC.